 This is that wealth of past civilisations could have been created by the laws of commercial activity, i.e. what is allowed and what is not allowed in business activity.
 We will probably never know what lead to the wealth of the ancient Egyptian civilization but here are a few suggestions for commercial activity in the modern day.

-- Every seller must advertise the price of their goods and/or services in a public forum, such as in a shop-front window or on an internet website.
+- Every seller must advertise the price of their goods and/or services on an internet website.

 - Every customer must be charged the same price for the same item or service.

-- Negotiation of prices is against the law.
+- Negotiation of prices is against the law, see point 2.

 - Cross-subsidising of products and services should be illegal.
 This occurs when a product or service is sold at below cost price and this is paid for with inflated prices on other items, or through selling down the business’ capital base.
 This situation involves some customers being ripped off to benefit others, while businesses can also not compete fairly.
 These practices should be outlawed, with a requirement that the selling price of every product or services must reflect the cost in producing it.